THE CRIMSON GROUP, INC.

 INT Add

-Note on Accounting Concepts and Depreciation
+Note on Accounting Principles and Depreciation

 Explains the nine fundamental accounting concepts (entity, dual aspect, money measurement, going concern, cost, realization, matching, conservatism, and materiality).
 Then discusses the rationale for depreciation in light of these concepts.